 Holding that vision is difficult to do while women in corporate leadership, especially tech corporate leadership, are few and far between.
 Only 5 percent of Fortune 500 companies have female CEOs (women make up 15 percent of C-level executives and 17 percent of board members, even though research shows that boards with women tend to outperform board without women).
 A TechCrunch analysis of 84 “unicorn” companies, or U.S. software or internet-oriented companies that are backed by venture capital and valued at more than $1 billion, found that only two CEOs are women, 30 percent have no women in senior leadership, and approximately 70 percent do not have women on their boards.
 And a Fortune analysis of 191 major U.S. venture capital firms-the crucial backers of tech innovation-found that only 5.6 percent of decision-makers and 10 percent of all investment professionals were women.

 The power of these stereotypes is seen in a study of academia that found fields that prioritize brilliance and raw talent tend to have lots of white men in them, while fields that emphasize the importance of hard work tend to have larger percentages of women and people of color.
-Unconscious bias influences who we think of as brilliant and talented—if you don’t look like the typical applicant, then the employer may not be as able to see your unique talent.
-Women make up 20 percent or less of PhDs in physics, engineering, and computer science; it’s understandable that young women may not see STEM fields as welcoming for either education or employment.
+Unconscious bias influences who we think of as brilliant and talented-if you don’t look like the typical applicant, then the employer may not be as able to see your unique talent.
+Women make up 20 percent or less of PhDs in physics, engineering, and computer science. understandably, young women may not see STEM fields as welcoming for either education or employment, even though they have the skill and accessibility to resources.
+Especially when it comes to computer programming, job portals and free online study resources are available in plenty (on websites like Linode) that could encourage women to pursue it.
+However, social bias and stereotypes haven’t always worked in favor of them.

 For the Southern economy to thrive, our workforce needs the skills to compete in the global economy and emerging fields-and we need those skills be to accessible to a broad range of workers, including women and people of color.
 STEM skills will often be highly technical and specialized, requiring both postsecondary training and job-based experience.
 Developing equitable education and hiring systems can help us shift patterns of economic mobility and ensure that more Southerners can connect to living-wage careers.